doodboard/tutorial/README.md

 ![qmk_toolbox1](https://github.com/doodboard/tutorial/blob/main/img/qmk_toolbox_1.jpg)

-1. confirm you have downloaded and opened the right HEX file on qmk toolbox
+1. confirm you have downloaded and opened the **right HEX file** on qmk toolbox
-2. MCU should be set to "atmega32u4"
+2. MCU should be set to **"atmega32u4"**
-3. check Auto-Flash
+3. check **Auto-Flash**

 <br/>

-Plug in your pro micro, and if it doesn't flash automatically, short GND to RST on pro micro twice, fast.
+Plug in your pro micro, and if it doesn't flash automatically, **short GND to RST on pro micro twice, fast.**<br/>
-Use a tweezer or pliers or anything conductive.
+Use a tweezer or pliers or anything else conductive.

 You should see the following if everything went successfully.